Be Ready: For floods

 Flooding in the NWT

-Major flooding has caused evacuations and major damage to communities in the Northwest Territories.
+Major flooding events have caused large-scale evacuations and major damage to NWT communities.

 When flood risk is highest

-Communities, businesses, residents, cabin-owners, and those with camps on-the-land should be on alert from Mid-March until spring break-up has finished.
+Communities, businesses, residents, cabin owners, and those with camps on-the-land should be on alert from late April until late June.

 Communities at highest risk